moneycle/moneycle.github.io/_posts/2015-05-29-safe-withdrawal-rates-for-vampires.markdown

 do over very long periods with the given portfolios.

 Another interesting variation of this analysis would be to include the effects of social security on withdrawal rates.
+Future social security or pension earnings will probably allow for increased withdrawals until that income stream kicks in.
+It would be interesting to see how much of an effect that is.

 [^1]: Portfolio return for mixed portfolios are crude approximations for illustrative purposes only.